AIRI-Institute/DeepCT/README.md

 1. Prepare pre-trained model and input files.
 2. Run inference using your configuration file, for example `model_configs/inference_example.yml`.

+Alternatively, you might want to use [our helper pipeline](https://github.com/AIRI-Institute/DeepCT-inference-helper).
+It comes with the trained model and scripts to yield simple outputs that can be used to annotate VCFs.

 Config file for variant effect predictions mentioned in the paper: `model_configs/boix_all_multi_ct_predict.yml`

+## Copyright

+Provided under Apache License 2.0.

+© 2022 Autonomous Non-Profit Organization
+"Artificial Intelligence Research Institute" (AIRI).
+All rights reserved.